 - If the allegations are serious, you may be stood down on full pay during the process.

-- If you get a disciplinary letter, contact ANMF as soon as possible for assistance and support.
+- If you receive a performance/misconduct notification, contact ANMF as soon as possible for assistance and support.

 - Notify your employer if you will be taking an ANMF representative to the meeting.

-- If the disciplinary letter refers to a policy breach, it is advisable to get a copy of this policy.
+- If the disciplinary letter refers to a policy breach, it is helpful to obtain a copy of this policy ahead of the meeting and provide it to your ANMF representative

-- If you raise issues during the hearing that warrant further investigation, the employer may need to investigate those further.
+- If you raise issues during the meeting that warrant further investigation, the employer may need to investigate those further.

-- Following the disciplinary process, the employer must inform you of the decision.
+- Following the performance/misconduct process, the employer must inform you of the decision.

-- The options that an employer can use are limited by the disciplinary procedure, from counselling through to a warning, or in cases of serious misconduct, dismissal.
+- The options that an employer can use are limited by the performance/misconduct procedure, from counselling, performance plans, through to a warning, or in cases of serious misconduct, dismissal.

 What can I do if I am feeling stressed?